Creating responsive data visualisations

 As soon as you go beyond the typical bar and line charts and start creating bespoke data visualisations, different screen sizes soon become a nightmare.
 How do you make sure your visualisations are beautiful, unique and yet communicate effectively across devices?

-In this presentation that will touch aspects of both storytelling and design, I will walk through some visualisations that I have created as a data and graphics journalist and give an overview of:
+In this presentation that will touch aspects of both storytelling and design, Gurman Bhatia will walk through some visualisations that she has created as a data and graphics journalist and give an overview of:

 She has told the data-driven story of pollution in Delhi through a set of photographs.
 As well as created visualisations with the faces of over 8,500 candidates contesting in the Indian election.
 Once, she also analysed 25,000 Bollywood songs to show the decline of the female solo.